 - What could be done to improve the relationship?

 As we advised early on, the pandemic had an extreme impact on the global business environment, as well as companies’ risk profile and considerations for risk management, compliance and internal controls.
-How did this COVID-19 and shelter-in-place policies affect your business?
+How do the ongoing pandemic challenges, including variants such as Omicron, affect your business?

-- Was your company’s revenue impacted?
+- Was your company’s revenue or supply chain adversely impacted?
 If so, how did this affect materiality and the control environment?

 - Did you change any in-scope locations?